zencart/documentation/content/dev/code/php_idioms.md

 ## Null coalescing operator

-This null coalescing operator `??` checks that the first operand exists and is not null.
+This null coalescing operator `??` checks that the first operand exists and is not null, i.e. `isset`.
 If so, it returns the first  operand; otherwise, it returns the second operand.

 So